cetic/fadi/INSTALL.md

 * Installation logs are located in the `helm/deploy.log` file.
 * Enable local monitoring in minikube: `minikube addons enable metrics-server`
+* For Windows users, please refer to the following [issue](https://github.com/cetic/fadi/issues/55).

 ## 5. Continuous integration (CI) and deployment (CD)